wp-plugins/gravity-pdf-download-pdf-button/readme.txt

 2. Shows shows the 'Download PDF' button in the form confirmation screen.

 == Changelog ==

+= 1.0.1 =
+* Fix: confirmation not working when button not used in confirmation message

 = 1.0 =
 * First public release.